Hyperspectral and multispectral image fusion with arbitrary resolution through self-supervised representations

-The fusion performance of all methods on five datasets, evaluated across MPSNR, MSSIM, SAM, and ERGAS metrics, is shown in Table \ref{all_result}.
+1) HSI-MSI fusion: The fusion performance of all methods on seven datasets, evaluated across MPSNR, MSSIM, SAM, and ERGAS metrics, is shown in Table \ref{all_result}.
 CLoRF consistently outperforms others in terms of quantitative results across most scenarios, affirming the efficacy of the HSI-MSI fusion task.
 Moreover, CLoRF exhibits commendable performance in spatial structures. our method outperforms E2E-FUS by 2.19\% in terms of MPSNR.
 Nonetheless, in certain datasets, particularly those with a high number of bands, CLoRF slightly lags behind MSE-SURE in SAM index performance.
 It is notable that MSE-SURE, throughout its training phase, is equipped with knowledge of noise levels in LR-HSI and HR-MSI, and leverages back-projection techniques to enhance spectral detail capture, while our method does not require this information.

-To assess the effectiveness of various methods in preserving spatial structures, Fig.~\ref{pav}-\ref{houston} illustrates estimated HR-HSI on five simulated datasets.
-The first rows exhibit fusion results virtually, showcasing the 1st band of Pavia University, the 8th band of Pavia Center, the 160th band of Indian Pines, the 5th band of Washington DC Mall, and the 46th band of the University of Houston.
+To assess the effectiveness of various methods in preserving spatial structures, {Fig.~\ref{pav}-\ref{superball} illustrates estimated HR-HSI on seven simulated datasets.} The first rows exhibit fusion results virtually, showcasing the 1st band of Pavia University, the 8th band of Pavia Center, the 160th band of Indian Pines, the 5th band of Washington DC Mall, the 46th band of the University of Houston, {the 22nd band of the Peppers, and the 30th band of the Superballs}.
 Conversely, the second rows depict corresponding error maps, illustrating the mean squared error (MSE) between GT and the estimated HR-HSI.
 While the results for the images in the first rows appear similar across most methods, with differences almost imperceptible to the naked eye, notable disparities emerge in the error maps depicted in the second column.
 It is evident that CLoRF exhibits minimal noise and preserves superior spatial structures.
 As shown in Fig.~\ref{different_pixel}, we plot the two randomly selected spectral vectors reconstructed by CLoRF and E2E-FUS with four datasets.
 It is apparent that CLoRF effectively preserves the high-frequency information compared to E2E-FUS in some pixels.
 However, in some specific pixels, the performance of the E2E-FUS method is superior to CLoRF.